-Non-discretionary basis means we will not buy or sell a security without first communicating our investment advice to you and receiving verbal authority to implement our recommendations.
-Once we have received authority to implement a strategy we may exercise the following discretion:
+On a best-efforts basis and when requested by clients, we attempt to not buy or sell a security without first communicating our investment advice to you and receiving verbal authority to implement our recommendations.
+Once we have received authority to implement a strategy, we will exercise the following discretion:

-- 1. Power to exercise discretion in the selection of the security to be purchased or sold: - 2.
-Power to exercise discretion on time and price; - 3.
-Power to exercise discretion on the quantity of shares/amount of a security to be bought or sold; - 4.
-Power to refuse an order from you to buy or sell a security because it violates our commitment to act in your best interest at all times; - 5.
-Power to exercise discretion on the broker to be used and brokerage commission rates to be paid.
+1. Power to exercise discretion in the selection of the security to be purchased or sold;

+- 2. Power to exercise discretion on time and price; - 3.
+Power to exercise discretion on the quantity of shares/amount of a security to be bought or sold;

+4. Power to refuse an order from you to buy or sell a security because it violates our commitment to act in your best interest at all times;

+5. Power to exercise discretion on the broker to be used and brokerage commission rates to be paid.

-Some disadvantages to having your account managed on a non-discretionary basis are:
+Some disadvantages to having your account managed in this fashion are:

-- 1. It is FCA's policy to execute trades for discretionary clients before the trades of non-discretionary clients. - 2.
-The price you receive for securities purchased or sold will be different from
+1. The price you receive for securities purchased or sold will be different from the price you would have received as a traditional client.

-- the price you would have received as a discretionary client. - 3.
-The advice you receive may be delayed because we cannot reach you, are communicating with other non-discretionary clients, and/or taking action first with our discretionary clients.
+2. The advice you receive can be delayed because we cannot reach you, are communicating with other clients requesting pre-approval, and/or taking action first with our traditional clients.